UCSF-CBI/cbioportal_docs/docs/FAQ.md

 #### Tumor Type

-We use the [OncoTree](http://oncotree.mskcc.org/#/home) ontology for tumor type, which provides a standardized way of classifying and related tumor types.
+We use the [OncoTree](http://oncotree.mskcc.org/#/home) ontology for tumor type, which provides a standardized way of classifying and relating tumor types.
 ‘Cancer Type Detailed’ represents the most granular diagnosis for the case given available information, while ‘Cancer Type’ is a higher-level node in the ontology.

 #### Primary Site